 - Allow pie to cool completely before serving.

 - Cover loosely with foil to store at room temperature.
-Serve topped with Maple Whipped Cream if you like!
+Serve topped with Whipped Cream lightly sweetened with golden or maple syrup if you like!

 Notes

-- Instead of Maple Syrup and molassses, you can substitute 1 cup corn syrup, or use half maple syrup/half corn syrup.
+- Instead of Golden Syrup or Maple Syrup, you can substitute 1 cup corn syrup, or use half maple syrup/half corn or Golden syrup.
+If using Maple syrup, whisk in an additional Tablespoon of All-purpose Flour to thicken the mixture a bit.

 - I’ve used Bittersweet chocolate or Bittersweet Chocolate chips in this recipe, but semi-sweet chocolate would work, too.

-- You can toast the coconut for the topping if you like.
+- You can toast the coconut for the topping if you like, about 4-5 minutes in a 350F oven.

 - You can make the pie up to two days in advance of serving, and it will keep at room temperature up to 5 days.
 I’ve also refrigerated it after serving and it’s fine that way, too.(It’s unlikely there will be any left at this point.)

-- I like to top it with Maple Whipped Cream.
-Just whip 1 1/2 cups heavy cream and at the end of whipping, add 1 T Maple syrup.
+- I like to top it with lightly sweetened Whipped Cream.
+Just whip 1 1/2 cups heavy cream and at the end of whipping along with a Tablespoon or two, to taste, of golden syrup.

 Nutrition